binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Logging out from an application obviously does not clear the browser cache of any sensitive information that might have been stored.
 Test that any sensitive data responses have `Cache-Control` and `Expires` headers set appropriately.

-Use an HTTP intercepting proxy to search through the server responses that belong to the session, checking that the server instructed the browser not to cache any data for all responses containing sensitive information.
+Use an HTTP intercepting proxy such as ZAP, Burp, etc, to search through the server responses that belong to the session, checking that the server instructed the browser not to cache any data for all responses containing sensitive information.

 Use the following headers on such responses:

 `Cache-Control: no-cache, no-store`
 `Expires: 0, or past date`
 `Pragma: no-cache`

-Add the following flags to the `Cache-Control` header in order to better prevent persistently linked files on the filesystem:
+You can also add the following flags to the `Cache-Control` header in order to better prevent persistently linked files on the filesystem:

 `must-revalidate`, `pre-check=0`, `post-check=0`, `max-age=0`, and `s-maxage=0`